kcsheng/javascrizz/README.md

 Javascrizz is a browser-based interactive quiz game that tests user's javascript knowledge.
+The game can be accessed [here](https://kcsheng.github.io/javascrizz/).

 ### How to play